Traffic and transportation in Vietnam can be like a dangerous attraction.

 - air conditioned coaches with comfortable seats (Dièu Hòa – Air-conditioned soft seats)

 • Vietnam does not have a large network coverage, but does connect north and south, Vietnam railway map (December 2017)

 - you can buy snacks and also food in the trains (coffee, beer, water, snack, food …)

 • Baolau > recommended in Lonely Planet 2016,2017+Vietnam Airlines+Gapyear (I also recommend this company)

 - tickets can be also purchased directly at the station (but some trains are often sold out)

 when traveling in Vietnam, definitely try Vietnamese trains

 icon-exclamation-circle If you want to go with the official Vietnamese Railways trains or tourist companies and want the minimum stress for buying tickets then buy e-tickets in Baolau or 12go.asia.
 Keep the ticket in a mobile phone or tablet (you can get away without printing it, but if you have the opportunity its better to print it) and then just get on the train.
 If you buy train tickets of private companies for tourist trains to Lao Cai (Orient Express, Sapaly, Chapa, King Express…), you must pick it up at the station.
 Read carefully all information before you buy tickets.

 - a specialist for tickets, flights mainly in Vietnam (also tickets for Cambodia and Laos)

-– Baolau company is recommended in new Lonely Planet 2017, Tripadvisor, Vietnam Airlines and Gapyear
+– Baolau company recommended in the new Lonely Planet 2017/18, Tripadvisor, Vietnam Airlines and Gapyear

 - you can choose a seat in a train, you can use your online tickets in your smarphone in Vietnam

 - if you order and buy an train ticket at these companies for tourist trains (Orient Express, Sapaly, Chapa …), you must pick it up at the station

 - the final price of the ticket will show before your order (before starting of paid transaction)

 – a specialist for tickets mainly in Thailand, Vietnam, Cambodia, Laos, Malaysia..